Your cart

 Important!:

-A pelvic floor that is neither too weak nor permanently tense can transmit stimuli better and amplify them.
+A pelvic floor that is neither too weak nor chronically tense can convey stimuli more effectively and amplify them.

-3. Why the pelvic floor is particularly relevant for G-spot sensation
+3. Why the pelvic floor is especially relevant for G-spot sensation

-The G-spot region is anatomically close to the inner pelvic floor muscles.
+The G-spot region lies anatomically close to the inner pelvic floor muscles.
 With targeted stimulation these muscles are reflexively activated.

 What happens then: